-Consistency: Your handbook is a key foundational piece for your organization and is one part of a greater whole.
+Consistency: Your employee handbook is a key foundational piece for your organization and is one part of a greater whole.
 Review your handbook at least annually to ensure that you are not making any promises in your handbook that are not being followed.
 AND, ensure that the handbook does not become too stringent.
-A handbook that is too stringent does not allow management to support the current staff and policies.
+An employee handbook that is too stringent does not allow management to support the current staff and policies.
 Lastly, determine which specific areas your management team and staff need additional training on.
 Such areas may include:

 - Culture and Behaviors

 - Minor Work Hours

 - Working off the clock (example: responding to text messages)